Genie (YoungBoy Never Broke Again song)

 "Genie" is a song by American rapper YoungBoy Never Broke Again.
-It was released on April 4, 2018, as a promotional single from his debut studio album Until Death Call My Name, with an accompanying music video.
+It was released on April 4, 2018, as a promotional single from his debut studio album Until Death Call My Name (2018), on which it appears as a bonus track, with an accompanying music video.

 Composition and lyrics

 The song finds NBA YoungBoy discussing his mistakes and legal issues ("I got my static when you ride with me / We got pulled over no you ain't going to do no time for me / I put my hands up police drew down on me / So many charges make me wanna go way over seas"), as well as not being able to "find a woman in the mold of his mother".

 Music video

 The music video features shots of YoungBoy's arrest in February 2018, and finds him rapping in his front courtyard.